rmeade-acit/Website-Portfolio-with-Bootstrap/read.md

 > [!IMPORTANT]
 >**Requirements**
->Your portfolio must include the following sections:
+>- Your portfolio must include the following sections:
 >1.
 Header
 >    - A navigation bar with links to all sections of the portfolio.
 >    - Your name and/or a logo.